Loopring/trusted_setup/participants.md

 sftp> reput loopring_mpc_0004.zip
 sftp> exit
 ```

+The file is very large (tens of Gigabytes),  it will take quite some time to upload.
+If the download is interrupted, simply repeat the above commands so it will resume uploading.

 ### Step#6
 **Reboot your computer**, then notify the coordinator that your have completed your contribution.